ashirabench/Portfolio/gender-care-gap/README.md

 ## A Note on Housewives

 One of the most interesting things we found: housewives spend nearly double the care time of other women (~290 vs ~165 min/day).
 They pull the female average up significantly.
-This raises a question worth thinking about — is the "gender care gap" really a gender gap, or is it partly a labor force participation gap?
+This raises a question worth thinking about: is the "gender care gap" really a gender gap, or is it partly a labor force participation gap?
 If you removed housewives from the sample, the 73-minute gap would shrink.
 The gap is still real, but the size of it depends on who you include and why.
 We think that's worth questioning.